rFlex/SCRecorder/README.md

 	// Record in slow motion!
 	recordSession.videoTimeScale = 4;

+	// Get a dictionary representation of the record session
+	// And save it somewhere, so you can use it later!
+	NSDictionary *dictionaryRepresentation = [recordSession dictionaryRepresentation];
+	[[NSUserDefaults standardUserDefaults] setObject:dictionaryRepresentation forKey:@"RecordSession"];

+	// Restore a record session from a saved dictionary representation NSDictionary *dictionaryRepresentation = [[NSUserDefaults standardUserDefaults] objectForKey:@"RecordSession"];
+	SCRecordSession *recordSession = [SCRecordSession recordSession:dictionaryRepresentation];

 	// Limiting the record duration
 	// When the record reaches this value, the recorder will remove the recordSession and call
 	// recorder:didCompleteRecordSession: on the SCRecorder delegate.
 It's up to you